Crime and lawsuits cloud new 'American Sniper' movie

 Prosecutors recently said they are not seeking the death penalty against Routh, who could face life in prison if convicted, said Warren St. John, one of Routh's court-appointed attorneys.

-"Our guy is not evil," said St. John, adding that the defence will argue that Routh is insane.
+"Our guy is not evil," said St. John, adding that the defense will argue that Routh is insane.

 Kyle apparently saw Routh as a troubled veteran in need of help.